A story examining the relationship between pleasure and guilt. My every pleasure be a guilty pleasure?

 Then there was the guilt from being a working mom.
 Being a stay at home mom was not financially feasible for me.
 My choices were work or starve.
 Even though I worked minimum hours required for my job and travelled for work only when absolutely unavoidable, the heavy sinking feeling in my stomach followed me around.
 As if I expected to clone myself, with one ihath working in an office – building business software and a second ihath that would stay home to make chicken stock from scratch.
 O!
 How I beat myself up whenever one of those ihaths was not performing with absolute brilliance and a big smile on her face.

 I don’t expect myself to snap my fingers and make illnesses disappear.
 I don’t have the power to clone myself.
 I suck as a dancer.
 The older more mature ihath is ok with that.
 Perhaps I leave much to be desired in all the roles I play in life: mother, daughter, friend, employee.
 What I do know is that every day I wake up and do my absolute best in everything that I do given what I have.
 As I go about my busy schedule taking care of members of my family whom I absolutely love, I make sure to leave tiny space for one important person in that family – myself.
 I dance for the sheer joy of it.
+I shall release the guilt part from this guilty pleasure.
 If I become good at it one day, then that will be the cherry on the top.